s0p4L1n3/Graylog_Content_Pack_VMWare-8.X-forVCSA-ESXI/README.md

 * Open port 1514+1515 for TCP on the graylog host and/or docker compose file
 * Download  [this CSV file (RFC_log_level.csv)](https://github.com/s0p4L1n3/Graylog_Content_Pack_VMWare-8.X-forVCSA-ESXI/files/14021864/RFC_log_level.csv)
  for Lookup Table and place it on your graylog servers (if different than /srv , edit the Data adapter from System > Lookup Table > Data Adapter to change the path)
+* Before installing the content pack you need to replace all source-entries in json file with the names, using wildcards, of the esxi servers.
+  * VMWARE-VCenter-Content-Pack-Security-Events.json: replace `source:vcsa` with `source:your_vcsa_dns_name` (check the raw logs of the VCSA input if you are not sure)
+  * ESXI-Content-Pack-Security-Events.json: replace `source:esxi*.lab.lan` with `source:your_esxis_hostname*.domain_name`

 ## Install the content pack